summerwang/batch_status_OSC/README.md

-It is used to generate reports for weekly production meeting
+The script is used to generate reports for weekly production meeting